hgrano/rareskills-assignments/uniswap-clone/README.md

 > Why are price0CumulativeLast and price1CumulativeLast stored separately?
 Why not just calculate `price1CumulativeLast = 1/price0CumulativeLast?

 Let's say we only store price0CumulativeLast which is currently has a value of 10.
-And we need to add 1 to to calculate the new value:
+And we need to add 1 it to calculate the new value:

 ```